-In order for your organization to improve its online fundraising, it must understand how to align its Mission, marketing and people.
+In order for your organization to improve its online fundraising chances, it must understand how to align its Mission, Marketing, and People.

-Some organizations will try the campaign strategy that isn’t structured, planned or regulated.
-They will do small pieces of one things, and small pieces of another put together campaigns with no true direction and will wonder why their results aren’t improving.
+A common mistake that many organizations do is to focus on small pieces of one thing, and small pieces of another put-together campaign, with no true direction.
+And in the end, they wonder why their results aren’t improving.

-Marketing campaigns are like dating.
-You can go on several dates, and have different experiences will multiple people, though you’re not going to fall in love if you don’t understand the qualities you want within your significant other.
-The real question is how do you attract partners that provide the qualities you want?
+Marketing campaigns are similar to entering the dating scene.
+You can go on several dates and have different experiences will multiple people.
+You’re not going to fall in love if you don’t understand the qualities you want your significant other to have.
+The real question is how do you attract partners that have the qualities you want?

-Understanding how your campaign fits within the who, what, and where of your targeted audience is imperative.
-Generally in every case you plan before you implement.
-Therefore creating the marketing campaign plan is essential.
-It provides the big picture of the outcome you are searching for, as well as the steps that should be taken to get there.
+Understanding how your campaign fits with the who, what, and where of your targeted audience is imperative.
+Generally, in every case, you plan before you implement.
+Therefore, creating the marketing campaign plan is essential.
+It provides a big picture of the outcome that you are aiming for, as well as the steps that should be taken to achieve your set goals.

 About Matisyahu Goren